Deaf Parenting

 Many ideas about Deaf parenting are shaped by assumptions.

-The Truth vs Assumptions series explores common beliefs about Deaf families and gently examines the realities behind them.
-It creates space to question what is often taken for granted and to deepen understanding of Deaf family life.
+The Truth vs Assumptions series explores common beliefs about Deaf families and shows the realities behind them.
+It creates space to question what is often taken for granted and to see what Deaf family life looks like in practice.

 Family Life and Identity

-Deaf Parenting reflects on the emotional and social experiences of family life, including communication dynamics, relationships, and the ways families navigate both Deaf and hearing environments.
+Deaf Parenting shows the emotional and social experiences of family life, including communication dynamics, relationships, and navigating both Deaf and hearing environments.

 These experiences shape how children understand themselves and the world around them.